 TIM MALYON & PAUL BIDDLE / SCIENCE PHOTO LIBRARY TIM MALYON & PAUL BIDDLE / SCIENCE PHOTO LIBRARY

-Patient undergoing acupuncture treatment for hay fever.
-Needles are inserted into the skin of the face at points on the bladder and large intestine meridians.
+Acupuncturist manipulating needles inserted into the shenshu points on the bladder meridian on a patient's lower back.
 In traditional Chinese medicine, illness is considered to be due to an imbalance of "vital energy" or Ch'i, which flows through the body in twelve pathways or meridians, each meridian corresponding with one of the vital organs.
-The acupuncturist corrects the imbalance by inserting needles at specific points on the meridians and rotating the free ends to stimulate the energy flow.
+Here, the kidneys are being "tonified" or filled with Ch'i.
+The acupuncturist inserts needles at specific points on the meridian and rotates the free ends to stimulate the energy flow.

 Model release not required.
 Property release not required.